Data Engineer Case Study Interview Questions + Guide in 2024

 Each of these states could be represented by a numerical categorization in the database for simplicity and space saving.
 And not only could we have these states but we could also have states for when the other user hasn’t swiped yet.

-For example if User A swipes right on User B, but User B hasn’t swiped on User A, then we would save a state that could be updated later on.
+For example, if User A swipes right on User B, but User B hasn’t swiped on User A, then we would save a state that could be updated later on.

-This relational format allows us to easily query for common metrics around total user matches, total number of swipes per user, and the number of matches per swipe ratio.
+This relational format allows us to easily query for common metrics around total user matches, the total number of swipes per user, and the number of matches per swipe ratio.

-This is given the definite need for improving matching with hard filters set.
+This is given the definite need for improving matching with hard filter set.
 While something like gender could be pretty easily done with a simple query, computing geo-location coordinates might be difficult in SQL.
 But can be done if we can at least narrow the result set down to the zip code level.

 Step 4: Consider Trade-Offs and Optimizations